 More recently, in June 2020, I joined the History UK Pandemic Pedagogy initiative as a Fellow, which resulted in a series of open access resources that support educators as they transition to online teaching during the COVID-19 pandemic.
 I wrote two blog posts (on collaborative learning and community building in online learning), a short report, and co-produced the Pandemic Pedagogy Handbook.
 I continue to work with History UK as a Social Media Officer.

-I continue to promote equity in education by presenting at international teaching conferences and by contributing to staff training sessions on diversity and facilitating student engagement as part of the Masters in Higher Education Practice at Keele University.
-These sessions focus on supporting LGBTIQ students and/or students with disabilities, as well as decolonising curricula and pedagogy.
+I continue to promote innovation and inclusivity in teaching by sharing my pedagogical practice at international teaching conferences and by contributing to teaching on the MA in Higher Education Practice course at Keele University.
+I have given talks and facilitated workshops on a range of topics (diversity, learning communities, and online teaching) to support colleagues in developing effective teaching practices in physical and virtual classroom environments.
 Some of this work has been included as a case study on inclusive teaching in Keele University's new Curriculum Design Framework and will be available to access soon.